a70n3/BlazorServer.Authentication/README.md

 # BlazorServer.Authentication

-This is an example on how to implement Identity to an existing Blazor Server Application using MySql.
+This is an example on how to implement Identity and AuthenticationStateProvider to an existing Blazor Server Application .

 ## Prerequisites
 1. MySql Server Version 8.0.24